midearth-labs/saas-foundry/packages/api/src/scripts/README.md

 ## Available Shell Tests

+Equivalent (`zsh`) shell scripts are available in the `../shell-api-tests/` directory for Mac users:

 - **test-book-create.sh**: Tests creating a new book
 - **test-book-get.sh**: Tests retrieving a book by ID
 - **test-book-list.sh**: Tests listing all books